What is the Land Registry?

 What you won’t find out when looking at the Land Registry

-However, there is information that you will not find out from consulting the Land Registry.
+However, there is information that you will not find out from consulting the Land Register.
 This may be, for example, that one of the owners has had the right to dispose of the property withdrawn.
 To verify this, we suggest that you request a document from the Land Registry proving the owner’s title of acquisition, i.e. the purchase or donation contract under which he acquired the property in question.
-The restrictions mentioned above may appear here.
+From these documents it is possible to find out whether, for example, the owner’s power of disposition is limited (e.g. by a court decision or by contract).

 Similarly, it is not possible to ascertain from the extract from the title deed whether, when selling a share in the property, the owner of the share is obliged to offer a pre-emption right to the other co-owners, when this information is based directly on the law.